-Seeing excessive smoke from your favorite dirt bike can make you sad.
-These issues can’t be ignored because it can be a sign of some serious faults in your bike.
-Smoke coming from the bike says that your engine is not working properly.
+Seeing excessive smoke from your favourite dirt bike can make you sad.
+You cannot ignore these issues because they can sign some severe faults in your bike.
+Smoke coming from the motorcycle explains that your engine is not working correctly.
 There are different types of issues are there which can create trouble for any rider.

-But here today we are talking about smoking issues on a bike and you can also understand different aspects of this and how much should a 2 stroke smoke is also a normal query that is frequently asked.?
+But here today, we are talking about smoking issues on a bike, and you can also understand different aspects of this and how much should two-stroke smoke is also a standard query that is frequently asked.?

 Why is your Dirt Bike Smoking?

-The main reason we can say for smoke coming from the exhaust of dirt bike is piston rings.
-The function or the piston ring is to separate as well as avoid mixing of lubricant with the air-fuel mixture in the engine.
+One of the reason we can say for smoke coming from the exhaust of dirt bike is piston rings.
+The piston ring’s function is to separate and avoid mixing of lubricant with the air-fuel mixture in the engine.

-Due to friction When the piston rings wear out.
-The air-fuel get to mix with the lubricant oil in the combustion chamber and it causes bad combustion and it starts giving out smoke from the exhaust of the dirt bike.
+Due to friction, when the piston rings wear out, the air-fuel gets to mix with the lubricant oil in the combustion chamber, and it causes terrible combustion and starts giving out smoke from the exhaust of the dirt bike.

-There are many factors that cause smoking on a Dirt bike.
-We can find out it by checking the color of the bike.
+Many factors cause smoking on a Dirt bike.
+We can find out by checking the colour of the bike.

 The black smoke emitted from the exhaust is generally nothing to worry about and is connected with the equal balance of the combustion control by the ECU.
 The black smoke is due to an overly rich fuel mixture created when the air-fuel ratio descends below the optimum ratio of the spark.

-The Blue looking smoke can be found in dirt bikes that have unwanted oil mixing with the air-fuel mixture.
-It. means there’s a contaminant with the cylinders and its combustion along with the air and fuel.
+You can see the blue looking smoke in dirt bikes that have unwanted oil mixing with the air-fuel mixture.
+It means there’s a contaminant with the cylinders and their combustion along with the air and fuel.